 Mind you, I am not sure if that is better or worse than the time I pulled down my bikini bottom with my wetsuit in front of a guys only diving group.

 Where to next?

-And last but not least the mosmuch excitement is planned for the summer but first up – a weekend in Kuala Lumpur to extend my visa.
+And last but not least I have so much excitement planned for the summer but first up – a weekend in Kuala Lumpur to extend my visa.
 I must admit I am not too crazy about that option because on my last visit I didn’t really click with KL.
 But who knows?
 It may still become love at second sight.
 If you have any tips on what to do or where to eat please let me know!